 For those who haven’t been introduced, Trew Gear is an Oregon-based company that excels in the mid-range to high-end resort market.
 Their designs offer a really nice balance of performance and style, with durable and highly waterproof fabrics alongside loud colorways and baggy freeride vibes.
 The women’s Astoria is Trew’s core uninsulated 2-layer jacket that hits a very desirable combination of price ($319), quality, and coverage.
 Thanks to its long cut and burly shell (the 320D nylon is easily the thickest here), the jacket excels in the kind of conditions you learn to accept in the Pacific Northwest: wet, rowdy, and—at times—deep.

 Like most 2-layer ski jackets, the Astoria features a hanging liner that adds bulk and weight (it’s one of the heaviest non-insulated shells here at 1 lb.
 12 oz.) and impacts breathability.
 As a result, we don’t recommend this jacket for particularly rambunctious skiers who tend to build heat, or anyone splitting their time between the backcountry and the resort.
-But for casual resort skiers, all the requisite features are here—including a high-quality waterproof membrane with fully taped seams, water-resistant zips, removable powder skirt, and generous, adjustable hood—along with style points galore.
-For a more premium 3-layer option, check out their Stella Primo below.
+But for casual resort skiers, all the requisite features are here—including a high-quality waterproof membrane with fully taped seams, water-resistant zips, a removable powder skirt, and an adjustable hood that's generously sized—along with style points galore.
+For a more premium 3-layer option, check out their Stella Classic below.

 See the Trew Gear Astoria